 At this time, Cal Fish and Wildlife has not made a formal determination regarding potential Project effects on FP species.
-YCWA expects that Cal Fish and Wildlife will become involved with this issue at the appropriate time in the relicensing proceeding.
+YCWA expects that Cal Fish and Wildlife will make comments or recommendations regarding this issue at the appropriate time in the relicensing proceeding.